JRGruhnert/uni-hpc-fluid-mechanics/README.md

    ```sh
    $ pip install -r requirements.txt
    ```
+4. Set the path to:
+   '''
+   $ export PYTHONPATH=’path/to/directory’
+   '''
-4. Run the code with:
+5. Run the code with:
    ```sh
    $ python main.py
    ```